rosskevin/ts-esm-workspaces/README.md

 ## Previous issues

-We are switching directions on this branch to Vite, but it is helpful to recall the issues on the `main` branch:
+We are switching directions on this branch to Vite/tsup, but it is helpful to recall the issues on the `main` branch:

 - [Exports map not recognized without `main` fallback](https://github.com/microsoft/TypeScript/issues/49266#issuecomment-1145219711) - this simply means you need to use `"moduleResolution": "nodenext"`.